-Ban La Up is the most visited Lawa village in the country.
+Baan La Up is the most visited Lawa village in the country.
 Its location is spectacular.
 There are a couple of excellent silversmiths.
 Apart from that, there are several houses where local people produce delicious banana chips and other delicacies.
-Baan La Up has a number of homestays.
+Baan La Up has several homestays.
 It is a popular destination for Thai tourists in the cold season.

-At the moment Green Trails doesn’t offer any tours that include Lawa villages.
 Our sister brand Chiang Mai a la Carte offers The Journey to Doi Inthanon and Mae Sariang.
 This trip includes visits to Lawa villages.
-Green Trails can offer the same itinerary for the same price.

 It is a fantastic trip that also includes a boat trip on the Salween (Salawin) River.